aeon0/botty/development.md

 ```

 ## Building from source
-If you want to build a .exe from source you will have to first add the cv2 path to your PYTHONPATH to System variables or User variables for current user:</br>
+If you want to build a .exe from source you will have to first add the cv2 path to your PYTHONPATH in System variables or User variables for current user:</br>
 Edit the system environment variables -> Environment Variables... -> New...
 Variable name: PYTHONPATH
 Variable value: C:\Users\%USERPROFILE%\miniconda3\envs\botty\Lib\site-packages\cv2